Skip to main content

 async function wrapping_exceptions(): Awaitable<void> {

-// Since we wrapped, the results will contain both the exception and the
+// Since we wrapped, $r1 and $r2 will contain the exception and the

 // integer result